o-jasper/storebin/readme.md

 `require "storebin.via_json"` &rarr; `require("storebin.via")(require "json")`

 ### How it works
 It hinges on variable-size stored unsigned integers.
+As implemented by `storebin.lib.encode_uint`.
+If the last bit is true, then the unsigned integer continues.
+Integers stored with it < 128^n take one `n` bytes.
+Entry-integer values take more; < 128^n / 8 bytes `i%8` indicates the kind,
+see below.

-Each item, it reads in an unsigned integer first.
+A **entry** it reads in an unsigned integer first.(this is not the top)

 `x%8` is the type, and `f==floor(x/8)` indicates other information on the data;